 Dill Pickle Soup is a comforting creamy potato soup recipe with just the right amount of dill pickle flavor to make it interesting!

 You can make this easy dill pickle soup in the Instant Pot (my preference), on the stove top, or in your slow cooker.
-This flavorful soup is perfect on its own or can be enjoyed with some crusty bread or a grilled cheese sandwich.

 I had never even heard of dill pickle soup until just a few years ago.
 I feel like I've missed out on decades of deliciousness!